dotnet/runtime/docs/workflow/testing/libraries/testing-android.md

 export ANDROID_NDK_HOME=$ANDROID_NDK_ROOT
 ```

-Next we need OpenSSL binaries and headers, we haven't properly integrated it yet (it's an ongoing discussion) but there is a workaround:
+Next, we need OpenSSL binaries and headers, we haven't properly integrated this dependency yet (it's an ongoing discussion) but there is a workaround:

 - Download and unzip https://maven.google.com/com/android/ndk/thirdparty/openssl/1.1.1g-alpha-1/openssl-1.1.1g-alpha-1.aar
 - Set these env variables: